contextgeneric/cgp-patterns/content/use-field-pattern.md

 }
 ```

-In contrast to the explicit providers `GetApiUrl` and `GetAuthToken`, we now implement the `ApiBaseUrlGetter` and `AuthTokenGetter` traits directly on the `UseField` type provided by the `cgp` crate.
-The implementation is parameterized by an additional `Tag` type, which represents the field name we want to access.
+Compared to `UseFields`, the implementation of `UseField` is parameterized by an additional `Tag` type, which represents the field name we want to access.
 The structure of the implementation is almost the same as before, but instead of using `symbol!` to directly reference the field names, we rely on the `Tag` type to abstract the field names.

+## Deriving `UseField` from `#[cgp_getter]`

+The implementation of `UseField` on accessor traits can be automatically derived, when we define the trait with `#[cgp_getter]`.
+However, the implementation would only be derived if the accessor trait contains exactly one accessor method.
+This is because otherwise, there is no way to determine which accessor method should use the `Tag` type specified in `UseField`.

-By using `UseField`, we can simplify the implementation of `ApiClient` and wire up the accessor components directly within `delegate_components!`:
+Using both `#[cgp_getter]` and `UseField`, we can simplify the implementation of `ApiClient` and wire up the accessor components directly within `delegate_components!`:

 ```rust
 # extern crate cgp;